-Do you burn firewood?
-Here is a list of the best firewood to burn—sorted by high, medium, and low heat value—as well as a few important wood-burning tips.
+Do you use firewood to heat your home?
+Here is a list of the best types of firewood to burn—sorted by high, medium, and low heat value—as well as a few important wood-burning tips.

 Best Firewood: High Heat Value